Part of our Databases MCP category.

 Development only.
 Neon’s own documentation states the server is “intended for local development and IDE integrations only” and is “not recommended for production environments.”
 The concern is that LLMs might execute powerful operations (like delete_project) without adequate confirmation.
 This is honest, but it limits the server’s utility for operations work.

 Tool count can confuse LLMs.
-Neon themselves discovered that LLMs struggled to select the right tool from their 20-tool set, with initial accuracy at only 60%.
-They fixed this through better tool descriptions, but the underlying problem — that more tools means more potential for misrouting — remains a design tension.
-Each tool has a scope category for permission filtering, which helps, but it’s still a lot of tools for an agent to reason about.
+Neon themselves discovered that LLMs struggled to select the right tool from their 20+ tool set, with initial accuracy at only 60%.
+They fixed this through better tool descriptions and added scope fields to all 29 definitions, but the underlying problem — that more tools means more potential for misrouting — remains a design tension.
+PR #208 (March 2026) continues refining tool descriptions for better agent selection.

 How It Compares

-Feature Neon MCP Postgres MCP (archived) SQLite MCP (archived) DBHub
+Feature Neon MCP Supabase MCP DBHub MCP Toolbox (Google)

-Maintained Yes (first-party) No (archived) No (archived) Yes (community)
+Maintained Yes (first-party) Yes (first-party) Yes (community) Yes (Google)

 Query tuning Yes No No No

-Works with Neon only Any Postgres Local SQLite Multiple databases
+Works with Neon only Supabase only Multiple databases 40+ data sources

 For a broader comparison, see our Best Database MCP Servers guide.